 Understanding DTF Printing and Edge Quality

-DTF printing, or Direct-to-Film printing, is a method for making high-quality, full-color transfers.
+DTF printing, short for Direct-to-Film printing, is a technique used to create vibrant, full-color transfers with sharp detail and lasting quality.
 It prints images on a film, then applies them to fabrics using heat and pressure.
 This method is popular for its vibrant, detailed images on many materials.

 Common issues in transfer quality include blurry or jagged edges and color bleeding.
 These problems can stem from various factors like fabric type, printer quality, and printing settings.
 To get the best results, it’s important to know what affects edge quality and how to avoid errors.